CFA® Financial Statement and Analysis

 Analysis of Financial Institutions

-Describes the differences between financial institutions and companies and key aspects of financial regulations of financial institutions.
-The reading also explains various approaches to analyzing banks, including the capital adequacy, asset quality, management, earnings, and liquidy and sensitivity (CAMELS) approach.
+Describes the differences between financial institutions and companies and key aspects of financial institutions’ financial regulations.
+The reading also explains various approaches to analyzing banks, including the capital adequacy, asset quality, management, earnings, and liquidity and sensitivity (CAMELS) approach.

 Evaluating Quality of Financial Reports